-- (4) Storm drainage facilities shall be designed so that normal infiltration to groundwater is retained; and - (5) One family and two-family homes are exempt from Special Use Permit review. - F. Special Exceptions: For use which may be allowed by special exception in the underlying zoning district the Zoning Board of Adjustment must first find, in written findings of fact, that all of the following are true: - The proposed use will not have a detrimental effect on the quality of the groundwater contained in the aquifer by directly contributing to pollution or by increasing the long-term susceptibility of the aquifer to potential pollutants; - (2) The proposed use will not cause a significant reduction in the long-term volume of water contained in the aquifer, or in the storage capacity of the aquifer; - (3) The proposed use will discharge no wastewater on site other than that which is permitted under the provisions of this section; and - (4) The proposed use complies with all other applicable sections of this section.

-The Zoning Board of Adjustment may require that the applicant for a special exception provide data or reports prepared by a professional engineer or qualified groundwater consultant to assess any potential damage to the aquifer that may result from the proposed use.
+F. Special Exceptions:

+(1) For use which may be allowed by special exception in the underlying zoning district the Zoning Board of Adjustment must first find, in written findings of fact, that all of the following are true:

+- a) The proposed use will not have a detrimental effect on the quality of the groundwater contained in the aquifer by directly contributing to pollution or by increasing the long-term susceptibility of the aquifer to potential pollutants; - b) The proposed use will not cause a significant reduction in the long-term volume of water contained in the aquifer, or in the storage capacity of the aquifer; - c) The proposed use will discharge no wastewater on site other than that which is permitted under the provisions of this section; and - d) The proposed use complies with all other applicable sections of this section. - (2) The Zoning Board of Adjustment may require that the applicant for a special exception provide data or reports prepared by a professional engineer or qualified groundwater consultant to assess any potential damage to the aquifer that may result from the proposed use.
 The Zoning Board of Adjustment may engage such professional assistance as it requires to adequately evaluate such reports and to evaluate, in general, the proposed use in light of the above criteria.
-Costs for any of the above-mentioned services shall be paid by the applicant.

-Prior to rendering a decision on an application for a Special Exception, the Zoning Board of Adjustment shall request input from the Planning Department, the Conservation Commission, Pembroke Water Works, and the Health Officer, as to whether the proposed use is consistent with the purpose of this section.
-[Amended 3-13-2007 Town Meeting by Amendment No. 1] [Amended 3-13-2018 Town Meeting Amendment No. 2]

-G. Non-conforming uses: Any non-conforming use may continue and may be maintained, repaired and improved, unless such use is determined to be an imminent hazard to public health and safety by the Selectmen or Health Officer.

-H. Administration: The provisions of the Aquifer Conservation District shall be administered by the Planning Board and the Zoning Board of Adjustment.
+Costs for any of the abovementioned services shall be paid by the applicant. - (3) Prior to rendering a decision on an application for a Special Exception, the Zoning Board of Adjustment shall request input from the Planning Department, the Conservation Commission, Pembroke Water Works, and the Health Officer, as to whether the proposed use is consistent with the purpose of this section.
+[Amended 3-13-2007 Town Meeting by Amendment No. 1] [Amended 3-13-2018 Town Meeting Amendment No. 2] - G. Non-conforming uses: Any non-conforming use may continue and may be maintained, repaired and improved, unless such use is determined to be an imminent hazard to public health and safety by the Selectmen or Health Officer. - H. Administration: The provisions of the Aquifer Conservation District shall be administered by the Planning Board and the Zoning Board of Adjustment.
 All development proposals, shall be subject to subdivision and/or site plan review and approval, and shall require a Special Use Permit if located within the Aquifer Conservation District, in accordance with Planning Board rules and regulations.
 Such review and approval shall precede the issuance of any building permit by the Town.